cyber-fanatic/Linux_Shell_Scripting/README.md

 # Linux_Shell_Scripting
-Linux shell scripting using bash or (zsh).
+Linux shell scripting using bash and (zsh).